kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

 This Test Listener just calls the `LoggerContextConfigurator.configure(String xmlPath)` before any Test Cases and Test Suites are invoked.
 Effectively the SLF4J `Logger` is customized so that it writes logs into file.

-Now I ran the `Test Cases/TC1`.
-It runs for a few seconds.
-It created a very large text file at `build/logs/myapp.log`, which looks something line this:
+Now I can run the `Test Cases/TC1`.
+It will run for a few seconds.
+It will create a very large text file at `build/logs/myapp.log`, which will look something line this:

     2023-05-04 12:05:58.223 INFO  com.kazurayam.myapp.MyApp3               - Entering MyApp3 application.
     2023-05-04 12:05:58.360 INFO  c.k.k.c.keyword.builtin.CommentKeyword   - calling Foo